-- (i) the market shares of the joint logistics participants in the procurement market of logistics operations, the presence of competitors in such market, etc.; - (ii) if the market shares of the joint logistics participants in the sales market of the products/services subject to the joint logistics the procurement market of logistics operations are high, the ratio of the cost of the joint logistics to the cost required for the supply of the products subject to the joint logistics; - (iii) the situation surrounding independent activities in the sales field of the products concerned (information on the prices, quantities, etc. is not to be exchanged or shared); and - (iv) whether participation in the joint logistics is voluntary without any restraints imposed.
+- (i) the market shares of the joint logistics participants in the procurement market of logistics operations, the presence of competitors in such market, etc.; - (ii) if the market shares of the joint logistics participants in the procurement market of logistics operations are high, the ratio of the cost of the joint logistics to the cost required for the supply of the products subject to the joint logistics; - (iii) the situation surrounding independent activities in the sales field of the products concerned (information on the prices, quantities, etc. is not to be exchanged or shared); and

+(iv) whether participation in the joint logistics is voluntary without any restraints imposed.
 It is noted that when the ratio in (ii) is low, problems under the Antimonopoly Act are unlikely to arise since the joint logistics itself does not affect the price, quality, etc. of the relevant products.